-In the 13 years I’ve lived in Bangkok, Thailand, I have traveled in and out of Suvarnabhumi Airport too many times to count.
+In the 13 years I have lived in Bangkok, Thailand, I have traveled in and out of Suvarnabhumi Airport too many times to count.
 In all that time, I have never had my luggage plastic wrapped.

 With plastic wrapping around both of my bags, however, it will be much more difficult for them to do so.
 And, once I get on the plane, I will have more peace of mind.

-There are, of course, other reasons for having your luggage plastic wrapped at Suvarnabhumi Airport regardless of which airline you’re flying.
+There are, of course, other reasons for having your luggage plastic wrapped at Suvarnabhumi Airport regardless of which airline you are flying.
 These are just a few of them.

 Prevent drugs or other illegal items being planted in them — While Thailand is not the worst place on the planet for having drugs planted in people’s luggage, it can happen.
-In fact, it happened to one Australian couple just a couple of years ago.
+In fact, it happened to one Australian couple just a few years ago.

 With plastic wrapping around your luggage, however, someone who wants to plant drugs is far more likely to move on from your suitcase and use someone else’s instead.